neondatabase/website/content/docs/functions/trim.md

 FROM user_emails;
 ```

-This query trims spaces from the email addresses and then extracts and uppercases the username part (before the '@' symbol).
+The query above trims spaces from the email addresses and then extracts and uppercases the username part (before the '@' symbol).

 ```text
      trimmed_email      |  username